kevin1105/Flappy-Bird-with-Affectiva-Sound/README.md

 # Flappy Bird with Affectiva & Sound Input
-Using sound input and facial recognition, the player will be able to play the game
+Using sound input and facial recognition, the player will be able to play the game To play the game, you would need to open two conda terminals

 Implemented Pygame, Conda, Dlib, PyAudio, Threading, OpenCV, Matplotlib